 Advertising is ubiquitous to modern day society.
 You would be hard-pressed to go a day or even an hour without seeing some form of advertising.
 However, the whole point of advertising is to manipulate our minds into largely pointless purchases.
 Should we condone the amount of advertising we see?
-Or is it wrong?
+Is advertising wrong?

 Yes, advertising is morally wrongShow moreShow less